phptek/silverstripe-verifiable/README.md

 ## TODO

-* What to do abput `Versioned::onAfterRollback()` - disallow roliwng-back to previous version if it's verifiable (That is: It has populated "Proof" field)?
+* What to do about `Versioned::onAfterRollback()` - disallow rolling-back to previous version if it's verifiable (That is: It has populated "Proof" field)?